siddharthborah/day-to-day/kubernetes/commands.md

-kubeclt get nodes         // you can use any resource type instead of nodes kubectl get ns            // gets detail of namespaces kubeclt describe po <podname> // shows the detail os a particulat resource
+kubeclt get nodes         // you can use any resource type instead of nodes kubectl get ns            // gets detail of namespaces kubeclt describe po <podname> // shows the detail os a particulat resource kubectl get pods -o wide // get more details like ip and hostname
 ```

 #### Getting deatil in yaml or json